algosal/Sabha-Abbasi/README.md

    - Possible side effects: dizziness, nausea, restlessness.

 4. **Albuterol Sulfate**

    - Used for asthma or breathing difficulties.
    - Possible side effects: shakiness, rapid heartbeat, anxiety-like symptoms.

+5. **Nabumetone 500 mg**
+   - NSAID to reduce pain and inflammation (e.g., arthritis).
+   - Possible side effects: stomach upset, dizziness, risk of heart/kidney issues with long-term use.
+   - Indicates chronic pain or inflammation which can affect mood and quality of life.

 ---